Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 Mathematics is essential for the practical aspects of production:

-adjust designs for mass production require complex mathematical formulas.
+- Scale for production adjust designs for mass production require complex mathematical formulas.

 3d modeling and draping